Telus World of Science Edmonton: Facilities

 The Telus World of Science Edmonton features a 190-seat theatre that shows educational movies, shot in high resolution IMAX film reel.
 Images are enhanced by a custom designed six-channel, multi-speaker sound system are projected onto a 13m x 19m (4 storey x 6 storey) screen.
 When the science centre opened in 1984, it was the first IMAX theatre in Western Canada.

 The 200-seat Zeidler Dome (formerly known as Margaret Zeidler Star Theatre) is used for laser shows and presentations.
 It was the largest such theatre in Canada when the centre opened in 1984.
 In 2008, the theatre's projection system was converted to digital with the use of Sky-Skan's Digital Sky II system, making it first planetarium and science centre in Canada to showcase the digital technology for domed theatres.
 The dome is additionally equipped with a digital laser system for its musical laser light shows.

 The science centre has a restaurant called Purple Pear for visitors and for special events such as fundraisers.
 The restaurant is also responsible for providing the concession, which is currently hosted in the main lobby, next to the box office. and a new focus on fresher, and local ingredients.
 They were also the first location in Western Canada to use tagged Coca-Cola Freestyle machines.

 There is also a gift shop in the lobby, featuring a range of educational products, books, and gift items.

+Due to historic rain levels in the summer of 2026, the facility was forced to close for a few months due to flooding which caused significant damage to the first floor.